wolfi-dev/os/CONTRIBUTING.md

 When the build finishes, your package(s) should be found in the generated `./packages` directory.

+## Scanning your package for vulnerabilities

-While you're here, you can scan the package you just built for vulnerabilities, such as by using `wolfictl scan`:
+While you're here, you can scan the package you just built for vulnerabilities, using [wolfictl](https://github.com/wolfi-dev/wolfictl)'s `scan` command:

 ```shell
 wolfictl scan ./packages/some-architecture/your-package-name-and-version.apk